Not sure where to go or how to spend Memorial Day Weekend? Look no further than an RV road trip in one of the adventure-ready rigs on Outdoorsy!

 Outdoor opportunities abound in the Pacific Northwest.
 Kayak through downtown to experience the sights and sounds from an interesting vantage point or head east to the Columbia River Gorge for dense forests, expansive mountain-top views, and quad-burning switchbacks that are worth every step.

-After an unusually rainy winter, San Diego is flourishing with wildflowers.
 Skip the heavily traveled hiking staples like Potato Chip Rock and Cowles Mountain and drive a little further to Borrego Hot Springs—an area known for colorful spring blooms even in dry years.
 For a closer destination, make a day trip to Julian for a quant mountain town vibe with plenty of trails and tasty wineries.

 Plan your Memorial Day Weekend